 The journey of criminalizing rape, in India, began with Clause 359 of the draft IPC.
 This was prior to 1860.
 Clause 359 provided for a definition for rape.
 It also had a MRE, which categorically recommended the legitimisation of rape in a marriage.
 The clause read:

-“Sexual intercourse by a man with his own wife rape”.
+“Sexual intercourse by a man with his own wife is in no case rape”.

 Justice Shakdher rightly observes that under Clause 359,

 “the husband had an unhindered right to have sex with his wife whether or not she consented to it."